kopavel/KiCadLogicalSchemeSimulator/stuff/parameters.md

 ### Code optimiser

-- `-od, ----optimisedDir`: Cache directory path for generated optimised classes.
+- `-od, --optimisedDir`: Cache directory path for generated optimised classes.
   Simulator generate optimised class versions for specific cases.
   For startup time optimisation those classes cached in specified here directory.
   If not specified - "./optimised" in working folder used.